Ethorbit/HL2DM-ZombiesatPhoneburnia-SDK-Latest/README.md

 Contact me here: http://steamcommunity.com/id/Ethorbit

-### This repository was originally made 3 years ago but has been republished.
+### This repository was originally made in 2016 but has been republished.
-Updates are being worked on as of 2019 now.
+Updates are being worked on as of 2019.

 ## Enjoy my hard work?
 Donate: https://www.paypal.me/Ethorbit